UBC-NLP/dialex/README.md

 **Output**
 * An xls workbook containing the accuracy spreasheet for each benchmark file included.
 * A logger file containing the gensim output of the *evaluate_word_analogies()* used.

+## Citation
+Please use the following citation if you use ArSarcasm-v2:
+@article{abdul2021dialex,
+  title={DiaLex: A Benchmark for Evaluating Multidialectal Arabic Word Embeddings}, author={Abdul-Mageed, Muhammad and Elbassuoni, Shady and Doughman, Jad and Elmadany, AbdelRahim and Nagoudi, El Moatez Billah and Zoughby, Yorgo and Gaba, Ahmad Shaher Iskander and Helal, Ahmed and El-Razzaz, Mohammed}, booktitle = "Proceedings of the Sixth Arabic Natural Language Processing Workshop", month = april, year = "2021",
+}